Avery County Schools Ameriflex FSA 2026-2027

 – Enroll/Re-Enroll in Flexible Spending Accounts.⁺

-– Enroll in, change, or cancel Group Term Life Insurance.
+– Enroll/Re-Enroll in Group Term Life Insurance.

 IMPORTANT NOTE & DISCLAIMER